 The guidelines also would detail workforce requirements for installation, maintenance and operations to increase the safety and reliability of charging station function and use and create and support good-paying, highly-skilled jobs across the country.

-This month (June), the FHWA released a blueprint for states to develop half a million charging stations, part of the Biden administration's goal of moving from gas- to electric-powered vehicles.
+In June, the FHWA released a blueprint for states to develop half a million charging stations, part of the Biden administration's goal of moving from gas- to electric-powered vehicles.
 The White House believes that in the process the plan will create jobs for steelworkers, electrical workers and laborers to build, install and maintain the network.

 The vision is the installation of EV fast-charging stations every 50 miles, give or take, across the country.